MoBoudni/github-lab/README.md

 # GitHub Lab
-I am a colaborator, this is collaborator update.
+I am a collaborator, this is collaborator update.